A nature reserve on the western edge of Beit-Hakerem valley, with a cluster of caves with remains from prehistoric settlements.

 The nature reserve is located on the south-western edge of the Beit-Hakerem valley.
 On its north side is a cluster of caves (called Pigeons caves) with remains of prehistoric dwellings.
 On the south side is Har Gamal, which is detailed in a separate web page.

 The aerial map below shows the site, in the center, from a north orientation.
 To get to the caves, turn left when arriving from Acre to the Gilon/Tzurit junction.
-There are two parking places - on the edge of the road just above the caves and on the north side of the road near the caves.
+There are two parking places – on the edge of the road just above the caves and on the north side of the road near the caves.
 Walk carefully down the path that descends down the cliff, following the white-red-white signs.
-You can point on the purple points to navigate to the selected point.

 The site has a long history of over 50,000 years:

 The pigeons caves were the site of early man dwellings.
 It has three halls, and two others collapsed over time.
 The caves were used for dwellings and burial places for over 50,000 years.